IU eTexts offers significant advantages for students and faculty:

 - IU eTexts are often less (and sometimes much less) expensive than their print counterparts.

-- Textbooks and digital courseware ordered through IU eTexts are charged through students’ bursar bills, so students can pay for them using federal student loans.
+- Textbooks and digital courseware ordered through IU eTexts are charged through students’ bursar bills, so students can pay for them using all forms of financial aid.

 - Students can access their eTexts directly from your Canvas site.

 - You can direct students to important passages by creating annotations in the textbook that students can view as they read.